top of page

 Summary

 Accepting cryptocurrency as a business in North Cyprus can provide practical advantages, particularly for international transactions and online services.
 However, it introduces volatility, security, and regulatory uncertainty.
+Businesses must approach crypto acceptance cautiously, with clear policies, strong security, and professional oversight.
+When implemented correctly, crypto can complement traditional payment methods rather than replace them.

 bottom of page